 What is Lean Library?

 Google Scholar can be frustrating to use because it is often unclear whether or not you have access to the results it finds.
 The Library has solved this problem for you through the purchase of Lean Library.
 Lean Library is an extension that you download to your browser that lets you know if the University of Derby provides the content for you.
 If you are using Google Scholar, then it is highly recommended that you use Lean Library.
-It is already installed on all library computers.

-How does it relate to Library Search?
+How does Google Scholar relate to Library Search?

-Google Scholar and Library Search are similar in one way, but they are very different in other ways.
+Google Scholar and Library Search are similar in one way, but they are very different in other ways: